 Her first vegetable was spinach and from there on she started blending in some carrots and onions.
-She chose to place her garden near the orchard of mangos and oranges.
-From baba Masetla she also learnt to control pests other than by using chemicals from the shops.
+She chose to place her garden near the orchard of mangoes and oranges.
+From baba Masetla she also learnt to control pests in other ways than by using chemicals from the shops.
 Her garden is mulched and she uses manure to make compost for the crops.
 She discovered that crops grown using organic fertilisers look fresher, more attractive and taste better than those from a shop.
-As of now, Rebecca and her family are into vegetable production and they are hoping to diversify crop varieties to address the family's nutritional requirements as well as generate income through establishing a tuck shop.
+Rebecca and her family are now focusing on vegetable production and they are hoping to diversify crop varieties to address the family's nutritional requirements as well as generate income through establishing a tuck shop.